East Hopewell Township, Pennsylvania

 East Hopewell Township is a township in York County, Pennsylvania, United States.
-The population was 2,416 at the 2020 census.
+The population was 2,418 at the 2020 census.
 It is served by the South Eastern School District which provides a public education.

 History

 Muddy Creek Forks Historic District and the Wallace-Cross Mill are listed on the National Register of Historic Places.

 Geography

-According to the United States Census Bureau, the township has a total area of 20.5 sqmi, all of it land.
-East Hopewell Township surrounds on three sides the borough of Cross Roads, located along the township's northwest border.
+According to the United States Census Bureau, the township has a total area of 20.5 sqmi, all land.
+East Hopewell Township surrounds on three sides the borough of Cross Roads, located along the township's northwestern border.